polterguy/ingen/help-files/InGen/03 - Access control.md

 if a user tries to evaluate a file, in a module, he does not have access to.

-When the system loads its Jumbo Buttons, it will check to see if the user has access to the module, and only load the jumbo button(s) if access is granted.
+When the system loads its Jumbo Buttons, it will check to see if the user has access to the module, and only load the jumbo button(s) for your modules, if access is granted.